Published:

 Suitable for SMEs? | No | Yes |

-Important: Split payments significantly reduce regulatory risk, but they do not replace an individual legal review.
-The specific contractual and technical setup is decisive.
+Important: Split payments significantly reduce the regulatory risk, but do not replace an individual legal assessment.
+The specific contractual and technical design is decisive.

 On many marketplaces, customers buy products from different sellers in a single order.
-A typical example: A customer orders wooden shelves from seller A (CHF 150), wall paint from seller B (CHF 45) and installation materials from seller C (CHF 30) at the same time on a Swiss trades marketplace.
+A typical example: a customer orders wooden shelves from seller A (EUR 150), wall paint from seller B (EUR 45), and assembly materials from seller C (EUR 30) at the same time on a Swiss craft marketplace.

-The total amount is CHF 225.
-The customer pays once – the PSP splits the payment across three merchants, each minus the platform commission.
+The total amount is EUR 225.
+The customer pays once – the PSP splits the payment among three Comerciantes, in each case deducting the platform commission.

-Shipping costs can be charged per seller and also split, or flow to the platform as a flat fee.
-The technical implementation uses so-called split rules, which define for each transaction which amount goes to which recipient.
+Shipping costs can be calculated per seller and also split, or flow to the platform as a flat rate.
+Technical implementation is handled via so-called split rules, which define per transaction which amount goes to which recipient.

-4. Refunds and partial refunds for split payments
+4. Refunds and partial refunds with split payments

-Refunds are more complex for marketplace payments than in a classic online shop because several parties are involved.
-For split payments, it must be clearly defined who refunds which share – and who bears the costs.
+Refunds are more complex in marketplace payments than in traditional online shops because multiple parties are involved.
+With split payments, it must be clearly defined who refunds which share – and who bears the costs.

 Full refund

 If the customer returns the entire order, the full amount is refunded.
-The split logic is reversed: the PSP deducts the corresponding amounts from the merchant accounts and refunds the buyer the total amount.
+The split logic is reversed: the PSP deducts the corresponding amounts from the comerciante accounts and refunds the total amount to the buyer.

-If the customer returns only the product from seller B, only the corresponding partial amount is refunded.
-The refund affects only seller B – the payouts to sellers A and C remain unchanged.
+If the customer only returns the product from seller B, only the corresponding partial amount is refunded.
+The refund only affects seller B – the payouts to sellers A and C remain unaffected.

-Key questions that must be clarified before launch:
+Central questions that need to be clarified before launch:

-Who bears the payment fee in the event of refunds?
+Who bears the payment fee for refunds?
 Some PSPs do not refund the transaction fee.

-What happens with a negative merchant balance?
-If a merchant has already been paid out and a refund then occurs, a negative balance is created.
+What happens if the comerciante balance is negative?
+If a Comerciante has already been paid out and a refund is subsequently requested, a negative balance is created.

 Who communicates with the buyer?
 The platform is usually the point of contact.